 Delaware public wastewater and drinking water utilities.

 Only Delaware public wastewater and drinking water utilities are eligible to participate in the Asset Management Incentive Program.
-To receive financial incentives, municipal governments must sign a five year agreement with DNREC/DHSS governing the development and implementation of system-wide asset management plans.
-Applications are solicited following the allocation of funds from the revolving loan funds each fiscal year (usually July or August).
+To receive financial incentives, municipal governments must sign a five-year agreement with DNREC/DHSS governing the development and implementation of system-wide asset management plans.
+Applications can be submitted at any time and are reviewed on a first come, first served basis, as long as funding remains.

 Related Topics: clean water, drinking water, finance, grants, infrastructure, water quality financing